kasenetz/hbcd-docs/docs/data_access/resp_data_use.md

 1. Review the data warnings for any variable that you will be downloading and/or using by clicking the link and reviewing the warning associated with that variable
 2. Review any resources and citations included with the warning and follow recommended guidelines
-3. Reach out to the HBCD Responsible Use of Data Committee (RUDC) chair Pilar Ossorio (pnossorio@wisc.edu) with any questions about data warnings or responsible data use.
+3. Reach out to the HBCD Responsible Use of Data Committee (RUDC) chair Pilar Ossorio (<span class="blue-text">pnossorio@wisc.edu</span>) with any questions about data warnings or responsible data use.

 There are 2 types of warnings, both of which may aid in more scientifically rigorous use of HBCD data: